-If you are a personal representative of the deceased, such as an executor or administrator of the estate, you are responsible for securing an accurate valuation of the estate.
-The Valuation can be challenged by HMRC, with penalties applied onto the Executors if they are negligent in how they obtained a property valuation.
+If you are a personal representative of the deceased, such as an executor or administrator of the estate, you are responsible for securing a real estate valuation.
+The Valuation can be challenged by HMRC, with penalties applied to the Executors if they are negligent in obtaining a property valuation.

 Without the valuation report, an Executor or Administrator may not gain authority to sell the property.

-Our reports are compliant with both Section 160 of the Inheritance Tax Act 1984 and also the RICS Red Book.
-We are thorough and evidence our findings sufficiently to mitigate any risk of challenge by HMRC.
+Our reports comply with Section 160 of the Inheritance Tax Act 1984 and the RICS Red Book.
+Our experience allows us to be thorough and evidence our findings sufficiently to mitigate any risk of challenge by HMRC.

-Our Chartered Surveyors (who are also RICS registered valuers) have the necessary knowledge and expertise to carry out Valuations across the South of England.
+Our Chartered Surveyors and RICS registered valuers have the necessary knowledge and expertise to carry out Valuations across the South of England.

-We endeavour to provide valuation advice in compliance with the RICS Valuation – Global Standards, also referred to as the RICS ‘Red Book’.
-This document sets out the gold standard for undertaking valuations through a quality assured process, so you can have confidence that consistency, objectivity, transparency and a high standard of service is maintained.
+We aim to provide valuation advice in compliance with the RICS Valuation Global Standards, also called the RICS ‘Red Book’.
+This document sets out the gold standard for undertaking valuations through a quality-assured process, so you can have confidence that consistency, objectivity, transparency and high service standards are maintained.